inuldev/inultrim/README.md

 This application is configured for easy deployment to Vercel.
 Both the frontend and backend can be deployed separately.

+> **Note**: For detailed backend deployment instructions, see the [VERCEL_DEPLOYMENT.md](backend/VERCEL_DEPLOYMENT.md) file in the backend directory.
+This contains updated instructions and troubleshooting tips.

 #### Frontend Deployment

 1. Fork or clone this repository to your GitHub account